 Why should you set marriage goals?
-Is there a simple guide to start that conversation without it ending up as a fight?
+Is there a simple guide to starting that conversation without it ending up in a fight?
 Hubby and I worked together to come up with something I know will bless you in your Christian marriage!Pro Wife Tip: Never spring something as deep as marriage goals on your husband!
 It is easy to assume you are both on the same page, but you should never assume in life.
-Set a time to talk when you have both had time to think… Click To Tweet
+Set a time to talk when you have both had time to think about… Click To Tweet

 Does this sound familiar to you?
 It’s almost New Year’s Eve or maybe it was nearing the wedding anniversary.
 You have begun looking back on the year and dreaming of what the next year will look like.
 You are asking yourself questions like:

 - What are the signs of a bad marriage?